DOI-ONRR/doi-extractives-data/_case-studies/marquette.md

 <h3><a name="geolo" class="case_studies_content-heading js-cs_section">Geology and history</a></h3>

 Marquette County generated 20% of the national iron output in 2012.[^1] This iron ore is located in the Marquette Iron Range, a narrow basin of iron formations running approximately 33 miles through the towns of Negaunee and Ishpeming.
 Discovered in 1844, this range houses Michigan’s oldest iron-mining operations; the Jackson Mining Company began extraction here in 1848.
-In the following decades, the development of critical infrastructure—including roads, railroads, and a canal connecting Lake Superior and Lake Huron—spurred additional mining activity.
+In the following decades, the development of critical infrastructure — including roads, railroads, and a canal connecting Lake Superior and Lake Huron — spurred additional mining activity.
 It was iron mining that originally drew settlers to the area.

-Although increased production costs and a diversified global supply of iron drove down output in the first half of the twentieth century, the development of new technology in the 1950s made producing lower-grade taconite economically feasible, which then increased output.[^2]
+Although increased production costs and a diversified global supply of iron drove down output in the first half of the twentieth century, the development of new technology in the 1950s made it economically feasible to produce lower-grade taconite, which increased output.[^2]

 <h3><a name="produ" class="case_studies_content-heading js-cs_section">Production</a></h3>